shaurya010/shaurya010/README.md

 I am a fourth-year B.tech student in the <a href='https://www.psit.ac.in/academics/eb/computer-science-and-engineering' target="_blank">Computer Science Department</a> at
   <a href='https://www.psit.ac.in/' target="_blank">Pranveer Singh Institute Of Technology</a>, I am broadly
-  interested in Data Structure and Algorithm, security, and Web Development.
+  interested in Data Structure and Algorithm, Security, and Web Development.
 I created an <a href="https://shaurya010.github.io/Take_You_Online/" target="_blank" alt="website">educational website</a> which is live and has more than <strong>3000</strong> users.
   <br>

 - 🔭 I’m currently working @ **DRDO CAIR(Centre for Artificial Intelligence & Robotics.)**